marybokhan/marybokhan.github.io/content/pages/resume.md

 #### [Notes](https://github.com/marybokhan/notes)

-A great tool for creating, saving, editing and deleting notes.\
+This app is a great tool for creating, saving, editing, and deleting notes that can be divided into 4 groups: Today, Shopping, Ideas, Quotes.
-It has four sections:

-- Today
-- Shopping List
-- Ideas
-- Quotes

 #### [Music Search](https://github.com/marybokhan/music-search)